barstoolbluz/ssrc/API_DOCUMENTATION.md

 - `formatTag`: The audio codec.
 Key values are:
     - `WavFormat::PCM`: Standard Pulse Code Modulation.
     - `WavFormat::IEEE_FLOAT`: 32-bit or 64-bit floating-point samples.
-    - `WavFormat::EXTENSIBLE`: A newer format tag used for audio that doesn't fit the classic `PCM` specification, such as multi-channel audio (more than 2 channels) or high bit depths (>16).
+    - `WavFormat::EXTENSIBLE`: A newer format tag used for audio that doesn't fit the classic `PCM` specification, such as multi-channel audio (more than 2 channels).
 - `channels`: Number of audio channels.
 - `sampleRate`: The sample rate in Hz (e.g., 44100).
 - `bitsPerSample`: The bit depth (e.g., 16, 24, 32).
-- `channelMask`: A bitmask specifying the speaker layout for multi-channel audio (e.g., `0x3F` for 5.1 surround).
+- `channelMask`: A bitmask specifying the speaker layout for multi-channel audio (e.g., `0x3F` for 5.1 surround, `0x63F` for 7.1 surround).
 Only used when `formatTag` is `EXTENSIBLE`.
 - `subFormat`: A GUID specifying the sub-format, also used with `EXTENSIBLE`.
 The library provides constants for PCM and IEEE Float (`KSDATAFORMAT_SUBTYPE_PCM` and `KSDATAFORMAT_SUBTYPE_IEEE_FLOAT`).

 **Example: Creating a format for a 5.1 Surround, 24-bit, 48kHz WAV file**